santorasu/youtube_lite/README.md

 - If nothing appears, try using `https://m.youtube.com` instead of `https://www.youtube.com`.

 ## 🤝 Contributing
 Pull requests are welcome!
-Feel free to open an issue or submit improvements.
+Feel free to open an issue or submit improvements..